 Such a strategy, however, is not without increased administrative cost to the program.
 It means hustling not one grant or contract but several.
 Moreover, it means segregating different classes of clients or designing a program that simultaneously meets the program, service, evaluation, and fiscal requirements of several public agencies.
-As the number of funding sources increases, the time spent satisfying their requirements must increase.
+As the number of funding sources increases the time spent satisfying their requirements must increase.
 It is not uncommon to find a private program keeping several sets of books to conform with the accounting requirements of several funding agencies.
-One pre-release halfway house which had contracts with both state and federal correctional agencies recently started a separate new house for the federally funded clients in order to be better able to cope with the program and fiscal requirements of each of the agencies.
-In so doing it undoubtedly raised administrative costs and may have sacrificed economies of scale,
+One pre-release halfway house with had contracts with both state and federal correctional agencies recently started a separate new house for the federally funded clients in order to be better able to cope with the program and fiscal requirements of each of the agencies.
+In so doing it undoubtedly raised administrative costs and may have sacrificed economies of scale.

 Private programs have other means of responding to the flexibility made possible by contracting.
 One intriguing approach discovered in the sites was the organized attempt of programs to gain control over or influence with the funding sources.
 Organizations of service providers are common, especially among the substance abuse programs.
-They frequently have a formal, legally sanctioned input to funding decisions.
-The San Francisco Coordinating Council on Drug Abuse, a coalition of private and public drug abuse programs, is the Technical Advisory Committee to the County Drug Program Coordinator and as such reviews and evaluates proposals for funding, often submitted by its own members.
-In Hawaii, the Oahu Drug Abuse Coalition (ODAC) represents another example of program input to funding decisions.
+They freg g quently have a formal, legally sanctioned input to funding decisions.

+example of program input to funding decisions.
 The Coalition was given a direct appropriation of \$314,089 by the State Legislature for fiscal year 1976 which it divided among its membership (6 programs).
 ODAC also makes recommendations concerning applications from vendors which are not members of ODAC (e.g., new programs).